dimvar/writing/books-notes/achor-2010-the-happiness-advantage-notes.md

 The book's ideas are based on research in the field of positive psychology.
 In psychology, the large majority of studies look at causes of unhappiness (e.g., depression, alcoholism) and how to help people get back to normal; their baseline mood.
 Positive psychology proposes to study "happiness outliers" and take what they do, so that more people's baseline mood goes from neutral to happy.

 Studies will often transform a question like "how fast can a child learn to read" to "how fast does the average child learn to read".
-This way, they miss the opportunity to study outliers, and take what they do for everyone to copy.
+This way, they miss the opportunity to study outliers, and take what outliers do for everyone to copy.
+In general, any person willing to work hard to develop a skill X can achieve outlier performance on X;
+they don't need any special talent.
+One's performance is usually average only on tasks they don't care about, and don't practice deliberately.

 On the news, you don't see a statistically accurate picture of the world; you see news that generate views.
 So, they don't generally report on commonplace things (that's boring).
 By definition, they have to report on rare, unexpected things.
 They also overly focus on unhappy events.
 This fools your brain into overly worrying about the negatives in the world, instead of a more balanced view.